 Prior to MSOE, I spent 10 years (1999 - 2009) at the University of California, Berkeley (PhD in EE, December 2009; M.S in EE, May 2005; B.S in EE, August 2002).
 I worked in the Nonlinear Electronics (NOEL) lab.
 My advisor was Dr. Leon O. Chua, I was co-advised by Dr. Pravin P. Varaiya.
 I was funded most of my career in Berkeley by graduate student instructor grants and by Ferenc Kovac of the Electronic Support Group.

 My areas of interest are nonlinear dynamical systems and embedded systems.
-More specifically, I work on autonomous chaotic circuits, reconfigurable architectures and applications of nonlinear dynamics (investigation of potential memristive properties of Josephson junctions).
+More specifically, I work on nonlinear dynamics of memristors, autonomous chaotic circuits and reconfigurable architectures.
 With Dr. Mossbrucker at MSOE, I started the HARP (Heterogeneous Architectures and Reactive Programming) group at MSOE.
 I am also interested in introducing nonlinear dynamics at the undergraduate level.

 I have been officially involved in education since 1999 (University of California, Berkeley 1999 - 2009; MSOE: 2009 - 2015; TCNJ: 2017 - Present).
 I have been working with electronics and designing software for 20 years.
 I have been involved with dynamical systems research for 12 years.
 For further details, please look at my CV (updated: 08/21/17).